sueszli/blog/decoding the matriculation number.md

-the matriculation number, a unique identifier assigned to students upon enrollment at universities, is structured to encode specific information about the student's enrollment.
+the **matriculation number**, a unique identifier assigned to students upon enrollment at universities, is structured to encode specific information about the student's enrollment.

-i'd like to take a moment and shine some light on the potential privacy implications of this encoding, particularly focusing on the leakage of personal information and its potential misuse.
+i'd like to take a moment and shine some light on the potential privacy implications of this encoding, particularly focusing on the **leakage of personal information and its potential misuse**.

 according to the "universitäts- und hochschulstatistik- und bildungsdokumentationsverordnung (uhsbv)" § 4 [^legal1] [^legal2], the matriculation number is an eight-digit sequence that encodes the type of university, the year of enrollment, and a unique identifier for the student within that year.